skchakri/local_ollama/README.md

 ## Additional Tips
 - To view all running containers: `docker ps`
-- To view logs for all services: `docker-compose logs`
+- To view logs for all services: `docker compose logs`

 ---
 Update service names (`ollama`, `oss-chat`) if your `docker-compose.yml` uses different names.